Dietland

 Dietland is the debut novel by Sarai Walker that was first published on May 26, 2015 by Houghton Mifflin Harcourt.
 The novel explores the beauty industry and society's obsession with weight loss.
 A television adaptation of the novel by Marti Noxon premiered on June 4, 2018, on AMC; Joy Nash plays the role of the lead character, Plum.

 Synopsis

 The novel follows Plum Kettle, a 300-pound ghostwriter hired to respond to the hundreds of emails written to the editor of popular teen magazine Daisy Chain.
-Plum fantasizes about being thin and after years of failed diet plans, schedules an appointment for weight loss surgery.
+Plum fantasizes about being thin and after years of failed diet plans, she schedules an appointment for weight loss surgery.
 While awaiting her surgery date, Plum finds herself recruited by an underground feminist cabal known as "Calliope House".
 Meanwhile, a guerrilla group known as "Jennifer" begins carrying out increasingly violent acts of vigilante justice against those who mistreat women, and Plum soon finds herself at the center of a sinister plot.